stefanoverna/graphql8/guides/schema/class_based_api.md

 ## Rationale & Goals

-This new API aims to improve the "getting started" experience and the schema customization experience by replacing GraphQL-Ruby-specific DSLs with familiar Ruby semantics (classes and methods).
+This new API aims to improve the "getting started" experience and the schema customization experience by replacing GraphQL8-Ruby-specific DSLs with familiar Ruby semantics (classes and methods).

 Additionally, this new API must be cross-compatible with the current schema definition API so that it can be adopted bit-by-bit.